-Deduction Minor interruption (minor disobedience/reaction from the Horse, salute not centred, Horse not standing straight/still, etc.) 0.1-0.2 points Medium interruption (medium disobedience/reaction from the Horse, circle not entered in trot, lunge line and equipment not tidy, inappropriate use of aids, Horse canters <1 round before or during trot round, etc.) 0.2-0.5 points Major interruption (major disobedience/reaction from the Horse, Horse stopping, Horse running, trot round too small or not even, etc.) The lunger uses excessive time after the salute before showing the trot round (slow to reach the circle, slow to transition to trot, canters &gt;1 round before or during trot, etc.) The lunger leads the Horse onto the circle after the salute 0.5-1 points The lunger does half a circle or moves around the arena before he/she and the Horse arrive at the centre of the circle 1 point
+Deduction • Minor interruption (minor disobedience/reaction from the Horse, salute not centred, Horse not standing straight/still, etc.) 0.1-0.2 points Medium interruption (medium disobedience/reaction from the Horse, circle not entered in trot, lunge line and equipment not tidy, inappropriate use of aids, 0.2-0.5 points Major interruption (major disobedience/reaction from the Horse trot round clearly too small or not even, etc.) The lunger leads the Horse onto the circle after the salute 0.5-1 points • The lunger does half a circle or moves around the arena before he/she and the Horse arrive at the centre of the circle 1 point